Link to:

 Located on the north side of Logan Avenue along the west side of Main Street in Winnipeg, this property was acquired by Starland Limited in late 1909 for purposes of developing a theatre.
 The firm reportedly began at Portage la Prairie, opening their first Starland Theatre in 1906.
 They expanded their circuit across Western Canada and provincially incorporated on 6 October 1909.
 Around this time, its Directors included Adrian Le Marquand (President) and Paul Le Marquand (President, later Secretary-Treasurer) of St. Paul, Minnesota, along with Wilfred Ledoux, Eugene L. Ledoux, Mrs. Eugene L. Ledoux, and Walter Percy Wilson (theatre manager).
 In late 1909, they purchased the former Royal Theatre, re-opening it as the Starland Theatre on 1 January 1910.
 In July 1910, the company increased its capital stock from $100,000 to $500,000 in anticipation of further expansion.

-Purchasing the former Royal Theatre building was a temporary measure while Starland Limited commissioned a new building to be located immediately south of it at 626 Main Street.
-Excavation on the Starland Theatre began in early February 1911 based on architectural drawings of architect brothers Alexander D. Melville and William N. Melville, in cooperation with developer Andrew R. McNichol.
-The new two-storey facility had a Main Street frontage of 44 feet and a front facade featuring over 500 lights.
-The interior was coloured old rose and bronze throughout.
-It was built in haste by local day labour and opened to the public in a little over four months with a grand opening held on 3 May 1911.
+Purchasing the former Royal Theatre building was a temporary measure while Starland Limited commissioned a new building to be located immediately south of it at 626-632 Main Street.
+Designed by local architects Alexander D. Melville and William N. Melville, the new two-storey brick building, measuring 70 feet by 109 feet, was built by contractor Alexander Jamieson, in cooperation with developer Andrew Robert McNichol at a cost of about $25,000.
+Excavation on the Starland Theatre began in early February 1911 and the new building had a front facade featuring over 500 lights.
+The interior was coloured old rose and bronze throughout and opened to the public in a little over four months with a grand opening held on 3 May 1911.
 The new venue had seating for around 900 people, plus six balcony suites with around nine seats each.
 Initial plans called for the former Royal Theatre to be demolished and replaced by leased commercial space.
 The economic hardships of the First World War caused the Starland Limited partnership to fall apart after June 1915 and to be dissolved by the court in the spring of 1916.
 However, the name endured and the theatre continued to operate until its final showing on 30 April 1921.
 By 2 May, demolition work was underway on this and the adjoining buildings.

 In March 2008, the site was de-designated from the Winnipeg Heritage Buildings Inventory and was demolished the following month.
 The site is now occupied by the Access Downtown facility (640 Main Street) of the Winnipeg Regional Health Authority.